Managing data with dynamic views

 For information on using dynamic views, see Using dynamic views and charts.

-Dynamic view template apps
+Dynamic view template applications

 Dynamic charts